LuxDevHQ/Python-Writing-Clean-Code/README.md

 But is not honest enough.
 What happens if we pass in an empty list??
 This function may throw an exception.

-> @icon-info-circle Exceptions are hidden outputs from functions and functions that use exceptions have side effects.
+> Exceptions are hidden outputs from functions and functions that use exceptions have side effects.
 This is why functional programming pure functions use other strategies like the **Monads** in Haskell.

 **Bad** :angry:
 ```python